-A baseball winning streak refers to an uninterrupted number of games won.
-As a former major league player John Lowenstein stated, “The secret to keeping winning streaks going is to maximize the victories while at the same time minimizing the defeats” There may be no other sport out there that has any greater history and tradition than baseball.
+As a former major league player John Lowenstein bluntly put it, “The secret to keeping winning streaks going is to maximize the victories while at the same time minimizing the defeats."

-The 1916 the New York Giants won 26 games in row, with one tie on Sept.
-18, 1916.
-Major League Baseball rules exclude games that end in a tie from being documented as official statistics.
-The official MLB longest winning streak belongs to the 1935 Chicago Cubs at 21 games.
-In the American League the 2002 Oakland Athletics hold the longest winning streak at 20 games.
+The longest MLB win streak was in 1916, when the New York Giants won 26 games in a row.
+This included one tie on Sept.
+18, 1916, but Major League Baseball rules exclude games that end in a tie from being documented as official statistics.

-The NCAA all division single season consecutive win record for baseball is 46 games set by the Division II 2000 Savannah State University Tigers.
-In NCAA Division I the 1977 Texas Longhorns and the 1999 Florida Atlantic Owls both won 34 consecutive games.
-In 2008 the Trinity College Bantams set the NCAA Division III record with a 44-game winning streak.
+The longest win streak in any NCAA division in a single season was set by the Division II 2000 Savannah State University Tigers with 46 wins.
+However in NCAA Division I, the 1977 Texas Longhorns and the 1999 Florida Atlantic Owls both won 34 consecutive games.
+In 2008, the Trinity College Bantams set the NCAA Division III record with a 44-game winning streak.

-The longest winning streak in the World Championship belongs to the Cuban National team.
+The longest winning streak in the WBC belongs to the Cuban National team.
 The streak started in 1984 and ended in 2007, with Cuba winning 9 consecutive World Cup titles.
-Team Cuba was on display for the entire World to see as the record was established.
-The streak ended 2007 in Taipei City, as USA defeated Cuba 6-3.
+The streak ended during the 2007 WBC in Taipei City, as the United States defeated Cuba 6-3.

 The Cuba National baseball team owns the longest World Baseball Classic win streak.